 - know that age is just a number

 - do some revision of your native language

 1. Know why you are doing it

 It is natural that you will face doubts during the learning process.
 You will probably question yourself and your project and if all the work is really worth it.
-This is when you mustn’t let your motivation slip.
+This is when you must not let your motivation slip away.
 And the best way to keep your motivation up is to be clear about why you are making the effort to learn Swedish.

 There are many reasons for learning Swedish and you probably have your own.
 Write them down and turn to them in times of self-doubt.